-Once the magazine is properly inserted, the magazine lifts the MDM "up towards the back of the firearm, which then allows [the user]

-to fire off a round."
-3-ER-465 (Gonzalez testimony); Figure 4 (6-ER-1241).
+When the magazine is inserted up through a gun's grip and properly seated, it pushes the MDM lever up towards the back of the firearm, which allows the user to fire a round.
+See, e.g., Figure 4 (Boland ER, 6-ER-1241).